unparalleled-js/docs-1/connectors/zendesk/ticket-fields.md

     <tr>
       <td>Ticket form ID</td>
       <td>
         For Enterprise accounts only.
-The ID of the ticket form associated with this request if the form is visible to end users.
+The ID of the ticket form associated with this request.
       </td>
     </tr>
     <tr>
       <td>Via</td>
       <td>
-        This object explains how the ticket was created.
+        This explains how the ticket was created.
 For more information on the Via object, please see the Zendesk documentation on this <a href="https://developer.zendesk.com/rest_api/docs/support/ticket_audits.html#the-via-object">topic</a>.
         <table>
           <body>
             <tr>